REVISION

 Some edits are mechanical.
 You do not need judgment for these.
 Just find and remove.

 Em dashes first.
-In a controlled test by Plagiarism Today, ChatGPT averaged 1.4 em dashes per 100 words, Copilot hit 1.7, and DeepSeek reached 1.6.
-Human writing sits closer to 0.25.
+AI models use em dashes far more often than human writers do.
 Search your draft for the em dash character.
 Replace most with a period and a new sentence, or restructure with a comma.
 Keep at most one per 500 words, and only where the aside genuinely earns the interruption.

-delve, tapestry, nuanced, landscape, multifaceted, leverage, utilize, streamline, foster, facilitate, moreover, furthermore, it's important to note, at its core, in today's digital landscape, it's worth noting that, this underscores
+delve, tapestry, nuanced, landscape, multifaceted, leverage, utilize, streamline, foster, facilitate, at its core, this underscores

 You do not need to memorize the list.
 After editing three or four AI drafts, you will start spotting them on sight.